palinek/pvr.sledovanitv.cz/.github/ISSUE_TEMPLATE.md

 ##### System Information
 <!-- Include as many relevant details about the system you experienced the bug in -->
-* pvr.sledovani.tv Version:
+* pvr.sledovanitv.cz Version:
 * Kodi Version:
 * OS Version:

 ##### Kodi's Log